 Do You Need a DXP?

-Not every CMS company has evolved their platform toward a DXP, nor does every one of them need to.
+Not every CMS company has evolved its platform toward a DXP, nor does every one of them need to.

 For companies that don’t currently use digital as a main driver of business, these features meet their current needs.